-In fact, if you are starting at step one, you get to skip years and years of the discovery process I had to go through.
+In fact, if you are starting at step 1, you get to skip years and years of the discovery process I had to go through.

 Literally.
 Years.
-Read this guide, and you'll be five years ahead of where I was when I started.
+Read this guide and you'll be 5 years ahead of where I was when I started.

 But would I change this process?

 This process is part of what has made me who I am.
 And your journey will make you who you are.
 But damn, I do wish I had access to this information sooner as I would have saved a lot of time, money and energy in the beginning.

 I guess that's life, and it probably needed to happen to give me the right tools and perspective I need to help others on a bigger scale the way I want to.